Navigation Home - AA-Fishing Lakes Fish

 Pick A LakePick A SpeciesPick A State

-Smallmouth bass are highly sought after for their fighting ability and acrobatic leaps when hooked.
-While not as abundant as largemouth bass, smallmouth bass can be found in certain rivers and reservoirs throughout Kansas, particularly in areas with clear water and rocky structures.
 Fishing for smallmouth bass often involves techniques such as casting with small jigs, crankbaits, or tubes, and focusing on rocky points, ledges, and drop-offs.
-Catching a smallmouth bass in Kansas offers an exciting challenge and rewards anglers with a memorable angling experience.
+Catching a smallmouth bass in Kansas offers an exciting challenge, and rewards anglers with a memorable experience.

 Spotted bass, also known as Kentucky bass, can be found in a few select lakes and reservoirs in Kansas.
 While less common than largemouth and smallmouth bass, spotted bass provide an additional opportunity for anglers seeking a different bass species to target.
 They exhibit similar behaviors and feeding habits as their larger cousins, and fishing techniques for spotted bass often overlap with those used for largemouth and smallmouth bass.